Skip to main content Skip to secondary navigation

 Please contact Katie Taflan Cerneka with any questions.

-2025 Graduate Fellowships: Apply on SOLO by Jan.
-28 at 11:59pm.
+2026 Graduate Fellowships: Applications now open.
+Apply by January 27 at 11:59pm.

-Application timeline:
+Application Timeline

 • Mid-December: Application window opens

-• February 4, 2025: Application window closes
+• January 27, 2026: Application window closes

-• Mid-March: Decisions announced
+• Early March: Decisions announced

 • All Shultz fellows must be enrolled in the spring quarter before their Shultz fellowship and take a one-unit workshop spring course, 'Energy Policy in California and the West'.
 Absolutely no exceptions are made to this rule.

-[2]Graduate Application Process
+Application Process

 For each opportunity, a complete application includes all of the following: